Conveniently located to serve the areas of Miami and South Florida

 - Free Flap – blood vessels are cut to free the flap from the donor area, requiring microsurgery to reattach them at the grafting site

-The conditions of your unique breast reconstruction will vary depending on where Dr. Tran determines is the best donor area for harvesting tissue.
+The conditions of your unique breast reconstruction will vary depending on where Dr. Rotemberg determines is the best donor area for harvesting tissue.

 Autologous Reconstruction Techniques

 - Latissimus Dorsi Flap – skin, fat and muscle at the back, under the shoulder blade, are harvested for tissue